lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Retrieve the protocol state using the connection identifier C_I and/or other external information such as the CoAP Token and the 5-tuple.

-* Decrypt CIPHERTEXT_2 by coputing an outer COSE_Encrypt0 as defined in see {{asym-msg2-proc}} and XORing CIPHERTEXT_2 with the 'ciphertext' of the outer COSE_Encrypt0 with the tag removed.
+* Decrypt CIPHERTEXT_2 by computing an outer COSE_Encrypt0 as defined in see {{asym-msg2-proc}} and XORing CIPHERTEXT_2 with the 'ciphertext' of the outer COSE_Encrypt0 with the tag removed.

 * Verify that the identity of the Responder is an allowed identity for this connection, see {{auth-key-id}}.